 If your child is currently taking ADHD medication and continues to struggle with academic achievements, schedule a comprehensive vision evaluation.

-If your child is showing signs of ADHD, rule out the possibility of a vision problem— this will facilitate prevention of a misdiagnosis and inappropriate dispensing of medication that can actually exacerbate a vision problem.
+If your child is showing signs of ADHD, rule out the possibility of a vision problem, such as Convergence Insufficiency.
+This will facilitate prevention of a misdiagnosis and inappropriate dispensing of medication that can actually exacerbate a vision problem.